DevExpress-Examples/how-to-sort-stacked-bars-by-total-values-using-qualitativescalecomparer-t585190/Readme.md

 The example sorts X-axis data by totals in a WinForms Chart.

-In this example, X-axis displays qualitative values.
-These values do not have inherent numeric order, they are plotted in the same order as series points in the collection.
+In this example, the X-axis displays qualitative values.
+These values do not have an inherent numeric order - they are plotted in the same order as series points in the collection.
 The example assigns a custom comparer to the [AxisBase.QualitativeScaleComparer](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.AxisBase.QualitativeScaleComparer) property to sort string values in a custom order: the comparer calculates the total value for each stacked bar and sorts stacked bars by aggregated values.

 ![Chart - Sorted X-axis by totals](image/chart-sorted.png)

 ## Implementation Details

 This example binds the `ChartControl` to a data source created in code.
-It generated three series, each with ten arguments and random values.
-To sort stacked bars by their aggregate values (totals), do the following steps.
+It generates three series, each with ten arguments and random values.
+To sort stacked bars by their aggregate values (totals), do the following:

 ### Create a Comparer